Nile crocodile: characteristics, habitat and behavior

 Nile crocodile characteristics and habitat

 Historically, the Nile crocodile has had a complex relationship with humans.
 In some African cultures, they have been both revered and feared.
-In ancient Egypt, the crocodile god Sobek was worshipped, associated with the power of the pharaoh and fertility.
+In ancient Egypt, the crocodile god Sobek was worshipped, associated with the pharaoh’s power and fertility.
+Today, however, the Nile crocodile is known as one of the animals responsible for the most attacks on humans in Africa.
+Estimates suggest it causes around 200 deaths annually in predation incidents.
+The Nile crocodile continues to be studied for its extraordinary survival skills and its impact on African aquatic ecosystems.